Walking Tour to the Red Fort of Delhi

 I had a free day in between the day I got my train tickets to Agra, and the day of actually going to Agra.
 So I decided to join a Delhi walking tour that my hostel organised.
 It would be nice to see a bit of the streetside sights of old Delhi, with someone who knows what they’re looking at.

-The Delhi Walking Tour near the Red Fort
+The Walking Tour near the Red Fort of Delhi

-The walking tour was not near the hostel itself, so we first went by tuktuk to a part of Delhi which was near the Red Fort, one of Delhi's several UNESCO Heritage Sites.
+The walking tour did not start near the hostel itself.
+So we first went by tuktuk to a part of Delhi which was near the Red Fort, one of Delhi’s several UNESCO Heritage Sites.
 The tour was not about the Red Fort itself, but about the spice market area next to it, Khari Baoli.

 But I do remember having sweet tea in an alley, just chatting and learning about our guide’s student background, and about each other.
 And I remember crossing the peaceful compound of Fatehpuri Masjid, round the mosque’s open air ablution pool and up the steps of a neglected building, for a rooftop view of Delhi under a clouded sky and wheeling raptors.